surevine/govuk-react-jsx/README.md

 - Demos of buttons with click events, input elements with change events etc
 - Some kind of management around git tags and package versions?
 - Remove ignoreAttributes: ['style'] from nunjucks diffing code
+- Look for guarded access to deep object properties and replace with optional chaining
+- get rid of proptypes
+- Document that selected property of select items no longer exists (And add test for it)